lolster/GenericSkipLists/README.md

 ## Introduction

-This is our attempt at creating a STL compatible generic skip list data structure library with support for iterators.
+This is our attempt at creating a STL compatible generic skip list data structure library with support for bidirectional iterators.

 ## Abstract